 - Parenting skills

-In order to receive ARMHS services, individuals need to have a diagnostic assessment completed by a Mental Health Therapist that indicate it is medically necessary for them to receive the service and explain the functional impairment.
+In order to receive ARMHS services, individuals need to have a diagnostic assessment completed by a Mental Health Therapist that indicates it is medically necessary for them to receive the service and explain the functional impairment.

 Adult Rehabilitative Mental Health Services are provided in Winona, Wabasha, Houston, Fillmore and Goodhue Counties.
 The service is provided at the client’s home or in the client’s community.